EDI 210 Motor Carrier Freight Details and Invoice

 What is an EDI 210?

-The EDI transaction 210 refers to the Motor Carrier Freight Details and Invoice.
-The 210 Invoice replaces paper invoices and is used by freight carriers.
+The EDI 210 transaction set refers to the Motor Carrier Freight Details and Invoice.
+This transaction set replaces paper invoices and used by freight carriers.

-This transaction is sent from the carrier to the shipper to request payment of freight charges.
-In some cases the 210 Invoices are sent to a third party payment center.
+The EDI 210 transaction set is sent from the carrier to the shipper to request payment of freight charges.
+In some cases the 210 Invoices can also be sent to a third party payment center.
 An individual 210 Invoice is typically sent for each shipment moved by the carrier.

 What are the Key Elements of EDI 210?